mrange/benchmarksgame/src/mandelbrot/README.md

 The results of the program can be viewed using: http://paulcuth.me.uk/netpbm-viewer/

-At the benchmark site the [`mandelbrot_6`](http://benchmarksgame.alioth.debian.org/u64q/program.php?test=mandelbrot&lang=gcc&id=6) generates a 16,000x16,000 mandelbrot set in 1.13 sec.
+The best algrorithm at the  site is [`mandelbrot_6`](http://benchmarksgame.alioth.debian.org/u64q/program.php?test=mandelbrot&lang=gcc&id=6) that generates a 16,000x16,000 mandelbrot set in 1.13 sec.

 The F# program generates the same set in 28 sec on my machine, roughly 25x times slower as seen in the table below.